 Moments of melancholy, of distress, of anguish, I think we all have them, more or less, and it is a condition of every conscious human life.
 It seems that some people have no self-consciousness.
 But those who have it, they may sometimes be in distress, but for all that they are not unhappy, nor is it something exceptional that happens to them.

 And sometimes there comes relief, sometimes there comes new inner energy, and one rises up from it, till at last, some day, one perhaps doesn't rise up any more, que soit, but that is nothing extraordinary, and I repeat, such is the common human fate, in my opinion.

-A few years ago I worked at the Electronic Frontier Foundation, where I quickly bonded with art director Hugh D'Andrade over our shared affinity for fonts derived from the DIN Engschrift grid, and we agreed there wasn't a good open source option.
-Somewhere along the line I got a good photo of the original Engschrift grid from designer Paulo Silva and started to draw out some ideas.
-Over the next few months I helped to host a Crafting Type workshop with instructors Dave Crossland and Thomas Phinney, and then another, along with my colleague Soraya Okuda.
+A few years ago I worked on engineering and design at the Electronic Frontier Foundation, a non-profit organization fighting for privacy and freedom in the digital world.
+EFF's art director Hugh D'Andrade and I share an affinity for fonts derived from the DIN Engschrift grid, and we agreed back then that there wasn't a good open source option.
+I can't remember how it happened but at some point I stumbled upon a good photo of the Engschrift grid in a comment left somewhere on the Internet by designer Paulo Silva.
+Inspired by its simplicity, I began sketching and working with hand tools.
+Over the months that followed I helped to host a Crafting Type workshop with instructors Dave Crossland and Thomas Phinney, and then another, along with my colleague Soraya Okuda.
 Dave and Thomas were excited about variable fonts and I began to form ideas about Barlow with the new font technology in mind.